cloudbase/coriolis/README.rst

 AzureStack, OpenStack, Amazon AWS or Google Cloud.
 Furthermore, cloud to cloud migrations, like AWS to Azure are also a common requirement.

-Project Coriolis™ addresses exactly those requirements, in particular migrating Linux (Ubuntu, Red Hat / CentOS, SUSE, Debian, Fedora) and Windows virtual machine, templates, storage and networking configurations.
+Project Coriolis(R) addresses exactly those requirements, in particular migrating Linux (Ubuntu, Red Hat / CentOS, SUSE, Debian, Fedora) and Windows virtual machine, templates, storage and networking configurations.